How to choose the right Performance Testing tool?

 • Open-source: It is a free performance testing tool which includes scripting, scenario creation, test execution and resource monitoring without spending any single coin.

-• Licensed: You have to purchase the license of such tools as per client or project requirement.
+• Licensed: You have to purchase the license of such tools as per client or project requirements.
 The license bundles are based on user count or type of protocol.
 A licensed tool has a complete package of scripting, test execution and result-analysis tool.

 2. Supportive Protocol